kachurovskiy/nanoels/h5/README.md

 Handwheels are ignored when this mode is on.

+### Automatic slotting

+Press `bMode` until `SLOT` is shown.
+Slotting moves the cutter in on X, feeds Z to the left, retracts X, then returns Z to the right.
+The spindle does not drive this mode; only Z and X move.

+All Z and X soft limits must be set before the operation can be started.
+The number of passes controls the X increments between the selected internal or external start and end limits.
+Pitch magnitude is used as the left feed distance per second and can be adjusted while slotting is running.
+Setting pitch to 0 pauses the left feed until pitch is increased again.
+X moves and the return to the right use the configured manual move speeds.

+The Web UI setting `Slot left reduction` defaults to 0.
+For blind slots, increase it slightly to shorten each successive left cut and leave space for chip accumulation near the blind end.

 ### Automatic threading

 Press 🖥️`bMode` to switch to the automatic threading which will cut a thread (optionally multi-start one) in multiple passes.